-For the year ended December 31, 2014 and 2013, the Company recognized total share-based compensation for employees and consulting directors of \$143,075 and \$58,975, respectively.
+For the year ended December 31, 2016 and 2015, the Company recognized no share-based compensation for employees and consulting directors.

 9. ASSET RETIREMENT OBLIGATION

 Remediation, reclamation and mine closure costs are based principally on legal and regulatory requirements.
 Management estimates costs associated with reclamation of mining properties as well as remediation costs for inactive properties.
 The Company uses assumptions about future costs, capital costs and reclamation costs.
 Such assumptions are based on the Company's current mining plan and the best available information for making such estimates.
 In calculating the present value of the asset retirement obligation the Company used a credit-adjusted risk free interest rate of 4% and a projected mine life of 20 years.
 On an ongoing basis, management evaluates its estimates and assumptions; however, actual amounts could differ from those based on such estimates and assumptions.
 Changes to the Company's asset retirement obligation on its Chandalar property are as follows: